|

 Multiple sensors and multiple sensor systems.

-Data fusion via behavioural fusion control
+Data fusion via behavioural fusion control strategies.

 Triangle Digital Services 2020 Forth computer